Raising Your Children

 Helping your children begin to make their own decisions.
 Setting expectations with your children.

-Protecting your kids from common hazardous situations and sexual abuse.
+from sexual abuse.
 Questions you may want to ask potential babysitters.

 Finding ways to more calmly respond to misbehavior without resorting to yelling and hitting.
 Learning how to avoid arguments